-There were indications that the designed nature of our study picked up an important axis of variation i.e. the coast upon which a saltmarsh is located, although this was marginally insignificant according to the statistical approach adopted.
-Multiple environmental factors vary between coastlines, including climate, long-term chemical composition of the estuaries, and sediment profiles.
+Multiple environmental factors vary between coastlines which may help explain the national scale and seasonal study results, including climate, long-term chemical composition of the estuaries, and sediment profiles.
 We had expected that coarser sediment would be found on the west coast, which, because of allowing greater aeration and potentially less contact between microbes and sediment, would reduce actual denitrification rates given denitrification's facultative anaerobic nature.
 This sediment expectation was only partially met, as our particle size analyses for the Ribble estuary, located on the northwest coast, showed it to be underlain by predominantly mud and thus more akin to south and east coast English estuaries.
 This though contrasted with the other estuaries on the west coast which were characterised as being sandier than those on the south and east coast.

-Overall, we estimated lower denitrification rates on west coast marshes than those on the south and east coast.
-We consider the relationship with particle size distribution worthy of further investigation, especially given at higher levels of mud, actual denitrification varied substantially.
+Overall, we estimated lower denitrification rates on west coast saltmarshes than those on the south and east coast when considering the national study.
+When considering the seasonal result, albeit from only two saltmarshes, it may be that this relationship does not persist.
+For instance, although Old Hall had a relatively consistent level of denitrification in the high saltmarsh across seasons, Warton Bank exhibited a very large increase in late winter with a mean rate that was higher than that observed in Old Hall.
+However, these latter results cannot be compared in a robust statistical manner and emphasize the need for an approach that can capture annual dynamics in multiple locations.
+Further, we consider the relationship with particle size distribution worthy of more investigation, especially given that at higher levels of mud, actual denitrification varied substantially.
 Denitrification rates may also be influenced by the extent of floodwater penetration discussed previously in different sediment types, as well as the availability of nitrate in these different estuaries, which requires further exploration.
 At this stage of the analysis, we have not been able to fully consider relationships among potential explanatory variables, nor investigate these initial relationships more thoroughly.
 It should be noted that these variables could only be collected on a more limited basis than the replication associated with the denitrification cores themselves; this affects the extent of inference we can draw.